Flederossi/Gedu/README.md

 # Gedu
-A simple Application to create Pixel-Art by writing code.
+A simple application to create Pixel-Art by writing code.

 Commands: